G.I. coffeehouses: A pray-in

 In mid-February 1968 "thirty-five uncertain but determined soldiers gathered [in uniform] in front of the main post chapel" for a pray-in to express "grave concern" about the war.
 The US armed forces prohibit political activity in uniform, but encourage uniformed attendance at religious services, so the GI were unsure how the military authorities would react.
-Swiftly and unfavorably it turned out.
-Most of the GIs were quickly disbursed by the Fort's MPs who closed the post and surrounded the chapel, while two soldiers kneeling in prayer were "dragged away and placed in confinement."
+Most of the GIs were quickly disbursed by the Fort's MPs, who closed the post and surrounded the chapel, while two soldiers kneeling in prayer were "dragged away and placed in confinement".
 Eventually all official charges against organizers and participants were dropped but, in a soon to become familiar pattern, the military found other ways to discipline the soldiers: two were sent to Vietnam, one to Korea and others were demoted.

-By August 1968, President Lyndon Johnson called a meeting with the Army's Chief of Staff, General William Westmoreland, "to discuss soldier dissent" and "demanding to know how many coffeehouses there were" and "what the Army was doing about it."
+By August 1968, President Lyndon Johnson called a meeting with the Army's Chief of Staff, General William Westmoreland, "to discuss soldier dissent" and "demanding to know how many coffeehouses there were" and "what the Army was doing about it".

 Fort Jackson Eight

-In late 1968 a Black soldier name Joe Miles led the formation of a group called GIs United Against the War in Vietnam.
+In late 1968 a black soldier by the name of Joe Miles led the formation of a group called GIs United Against the War in Vietnam.
 They began publishing a newspaper called The Short Times, held regular meetings at the UFO and began distributing letters and petitions declaring their right to the protection of the First Amendment and to oppose the war.
-On March 20, 1969 they held a meeting outside a barracks on base that drew almost 200 soldiers, including several officers who, other than criticizing the dress and haircuts of some of the GIs, did not interfere with the meeting.
+On March 20, 1969, they held a meeting outside a barracks on base that drew almost 200 soldiers, including several officers who, other than criticizing the dress and haircuts of some of the GIs, did not interfere with the meeting.
 The gathering eventually dispersed without incident but the next day the Fort Jackson command claimed the meeting was a "riot" and arrested nine members of GIs United.
 The group became the Fort Jackson Eight when one member was discovered to be an Army informer.
 Soon the case made national news, eventually becoming "a public relations and legal embarrassment for army officials".
 The New York Times noted, "By harassing, restricting and arresting on dubious charges the leaders of an interracial militant enlisted group there called GIs United Against the War in Vietnam, Fort Jackson's Brass has produced a cause celebre out of all proportion to the known facts."
 In April the GIs United group also sued the army "in an attempt to obtain the same right to protest that civilians have under the First Amendment".
 By June the army had dropped all charges against the eight.